binary-com/perl-FlyBy/README.md

         The first query clause is supplied as an array reference with key and value elements.

+        All values prepended with an \`!\` are deemed to be a negation of the rest of the string as a value.

         Any subsequent clauses are three elements long with a preceding combine operation.
 Valid operations are 'and', 'or', 'andnot'.